wp-plugins/post-avatar/readme.txt

 == Changelog ==
+= 1.4.1 =
+(06/27/2011)
+* Fixed: Problem with error in displaying with spaces in the filename e.g. "my image.jpg" was caused by `esc_url` removing the spaces.
+Thanks to KDSarge for the find.

 = 1.4 =
 (06/20/2011)
 * Added: Improved security checks when saving post meta data and options as well as displaying data.